Jeff Whitty: Early life and education

-Jeffrey Whitty was born September 30, 1971 in Coos Bay, Oregon where he was raised as the fifth of six children.
+Whitty was born September 30, 1971, in Coos Bay, Oregon, where he was raised as the fifth of six children.
 After graduating from the University of Oregon in 1993, he moved to New York City and received a master's degree from New York University's Graduate Acting Program in 1997.
 After two decades in New York he moved to Los Angeles in 2013.

 Career

 He won the 2004 Tony Award for Best Book of a musical for Avenue Q, written with composers Robert Lopez and Jeff Marx, which opened at Broadway's John Golden Theatre in 2003 and ran commercially in New York City for sixteen years.
 Among dozens of international productions and two national tours, the musical ran for six years on London's West End, as produced by Cameron Mackintosh.

 Whitty wrote the libretto to the musical adaptation of Armistead Maupin's Tales of the City novels, with music by Jake Shears and John Garden of the musical group Scissor Sisters.
 The musical was workshopped at the Eugene O'Neill Theater Center's 2009 National Music Theater Conference.
-It opened in a limited run at American Conservatory Theater in San Francisco on May 18, 2011 and after extending twice closed on July 10.
+It opened in a limited run at American Conservatory Theater in San Francisco on May 18, 2011, and, after extending twice, closed on July 10.
 It was directed by Jason Moore with a cast that featured Judy Kaye, Betsy Wolfe, Mary Birdsong and Wesley Taylor.
 Whitty won the 2011 Bay Area Critics Circle award for his work.

 Whitty wrote the libretto for Bring It On: The Musical, a "free adaptation" of the popular film series with an original story by Whitty, with music by Tom Kitt and Lin-Manuel Miranda and lyrics by Amanda Green and Miranda.
 Direction was by Andy Blankenbuehler with music direction by Alex Lacamoire.
 The musical premiered at the Alliance Theatre, Atlanta, Georgia on January 16, 2011.
 The musical subsequently went on a multi-city national tour beginning at the Ahmanson Theater in Los Angeles on October 30, 2011.
-A revised version opened for a limited run at Broadway's St. James Theatre on August 1, 2012 and was nominated for the 2013 Tony Award for Best Musical.
+A revised version opened for a limited run at Broadway's St. James Theatre on August 1, 2012, and was nominated for the 2013 Tony Award for Best Musical.

 In 2015, Whitty premiered his original vision of Head Over Heels (musical) at the outdoor 1100-seat Allen Elizabethan Theatre at the Oregon Shakespeare Festival.
 His co-writer and music supervisor was Carmel Dean.
 Whitty devised the jukebox musical as a hybrid of Sir Philip Sidney's The Countess of Pembroke's Arcadia and the back catalog of 80's pop stars The Go-Go's.
 After it opened on June 13, Whitty's version of the musical sold out its five-month run within two weeks.
 New York Times drama critic Charles Isherwood praised Whitty's book as "deliciously witty, bawdy and full of loopy appeal — and written mostly in skillfully wrought iambic pentameter yet."